ChorusOne/network-handbook/src/node-software/build-process.md

-When your official build process involves Docker, this forces us to reverse-engineer your Dockerfile, and if our build process deviates too much from yours, it’s more likely to break.
+When your official build process involves Docker, this forces us to reverse-engineer your Dockerfile, and if our build process deviates too much from yours, it is more likely to break.

-It is of course fine if you offer official pre-built container images for node operators who have less stringent security practices.
+It is of course great if you offer official pre-built container images to enable less experienced people to join as a node operators.
 You can achieve that by running your regular build process inside a Dockerfile.
+The Dockerfile should invoke your build process, but your build process should not invoke Docker.

 #### Don’t fetch untrusted binaries from the Internet as part of your build scripts.
 Aside from security implications,